keelback-code/the-rhubarb-witch/README.md

 Text is kept relatively short so as to keep the user engaged.
 The game never goes more than a few sentences (usually 2 or 3) before introducing a choice.

 The colors are all set to 'bright' as the standard Python colours are a little dim in the HTML terminal.
+I have used Colorama for my text rather than ANSI as it is more graceful and makes the code easier to parse.
+Colour communicates a lot to the user so it is a very important element of the project, as further explained in the Features section.

 ### Story map and flow chart